rmakoto/kubernetes-zookeeper/docker/README.md

 The [makefile](Makefile) contained in the docker directory has three commands.
 - The `build` command will build the Docker image locally.
-- The `push` command will push the image, provided you have correct permissions, to grc.io/containers repository.
+- The `push` command will push the image, provided you have correct permissions, to rodrigomakoto DockerHub repository.
 - The `all` command will perform the `build` command.

 The [scripts](scripts) directory contains useful utilities for managing the ZooKeeper process in a Kubernetes cluster.